cognitedata/data-model-examples/README.md

     Adding `--drop true` will delete all the data that can be deleted before loading the data fresh. **Please note that data sets cannot be deleted!!**

+    This command will also default load the transformations in the example directory.

 8. Load the data model

     To load the data model for a specific example, run:

     ```bash
-    ./<example_dir>/load_data_model.sh
+    ./<example_dir>/load_datamodel.sh
     ```

+9. Run the transformations

+    To run the transformations for a specific example, run:

+    ```bash
+    ./run_transformations.py <example_dir>
+    ```

+    This will run all the transformations in the example folder.
+If you want to run a specific transformation, you can specify `--file name-of-transformation.yaml` as an option.

-9. Look at the README.md in each example folder.
-It will tell you if there are more example-specific options, like loading and running transformations etc.
+10. Look at the README.md in each example folder.
+It will tell you if there are more example-specific options.

 ## About the examples